nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 * Nhu - Square : Main one responsible for the Github repository.
 * John - Triangle : Main one who will create a mockup of a machine learning model.
-* Austin - Circle : Main one who will create a mockup of a database with a set of sample data, or even fabricated data.
+* Austin - Circle : Main one who will create a mockup of a database with a set of sample data.
 * Ramar - X : Main one who will decide which technologies will be used for each step of the project.